ReyhanHussain/ReyhanHussain/README.md

 When I'm not coding or soldering components, I enjoy:
 * Watching Documentaries.
 * Reading books on technology and      innovation.
+*playing video games
 ### Let's Connect

 I'm always open to collaboration, mentorship, or just a good conversation about technology.